HeardLibrary/workshops/_posts/2017-5-15-githubpages.md

 categories: edtech
 description: "In this lesson, you will learn how to use GitHub Pages to create a static HTML website with all the benefits of version control.
 We’ll also take a look at Jekyll, a tool for generating websites from Markdown."
 ---
-In this lesson, you will learn how to use GitHub Pages to create a static HTML website with all the benefits of version control.
+Learning Outcomes: In this lesson, you will learn how to use GitHub Pages to create a static HTML website with all the benefits of version control.
 We’ll also take a look at Jekyll, a tool for generating websites from Markdown.
 Jekyll is now built into Github making it much easier to use Jekyll themes.
 By the end, you’ll be ready to create your own website for coursework or scholarly projects.

+Prerequisites: Understanding of Git and Github

+### Introduction

 There are many ways to create a website depending on your needs.
 But a very simple way to build a free, but fully functional website is to leverage the capapbilites of Github and Jekyll.
 You will then maintain control over your own informtion and won't need to pay hosting or maintenance fees.

-### What is Git?
+### What is Git and Github?

 Git is a version control system that tracks changes to files in a project over time.
 This is very useful when collaborating with other coders.
 It is also helpful in restoring earlier versions of a file should you need to.

-### What is Github

 GitHub is a web hosting service for the source code of software and web development projects (or other text based projects) that use Git.
 This code can be then shared with others who are either working on a project with you or would like to download your code for there own purposes.

+If you'd like to know more about Git and Github, watch this video.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/xKVlZ3wFVKA?list=PL5-da3qGB5IBLMp7LtN8Nc3Efd4hJq0kD" frameborder="0" allowfullscreen></iframe>

 ### Why would I want to use Github to build a website?